Network Reliability: Building Resilient Digital Infrastructure

 QoS prioritizes traffic to ensure critical applications perform optimally.
 Traffic types vary in sensitivity:

-Pitfall: QoS requires explicit rules—default settings often treat all traffic equally.
+Pitfall: QoS requires explicit rules—default settings often treat all traffic equally, leading to degraded performance for critical applications.

-- Prevent unauthorized access: Authentication (e.g., passwords, IP restrictions).
+- Prevent unauthorized access: Authentication (e.g., MFA (Multi-Factor Authentication), IP restrictions).

 - Mitigate attacks: Firewalls for external threats; internal monitoring for insider risks.